Frances Tiafoe: 2024: US Open semifinal, Cincinnati final

-After the US Open, Frances Tiafoe went through a tough period on the tour, with a record of three wins and five losses before ending his season following the Paris Masters.
+After the US Open, Tiafoe went through a tough period on the tour, with a record of three wins and five losses before ending his season following the Paris Masters.
 This slump included a confrontation with chair umpire Jimmy Pinoargote during the Shanghai Masters.
-Following his second round loss to Roman Safiullin, Tiafoe abused the umpire verbally after receiving several warnings during the match for exceeding the time allowed to serve.
-In November the ATP fined him a total of $120,000 for his actions, $60,000 for verbal abuse and $60,000 for aggravated behaviour.
+Following his second round loss to Roman Safiullin, Tiafoe verbally abused the umpire after receiving several warnings during the match for exceeding the time allowed to serve.
+In November, the ATP fined him a total of $120,000 for his actions, $60,000 for verbal abuse and $60,000 for aggravated behaviour.

-2025: Early exit in the Australian Open
+2025: French Open quarterfinal

 In the first round of the Australian Open, Tiafoe struggled against Arthur Rinderknech, eventually winning in five sets despite throwing up during the fourth set.
-He would go on to lose to Fábián Marozsán in five sets, losing in the second round of the Australian Open for the second straight season.
-In the first round of the French Open, Tiafoe defeated Roman Safiullin in three sets.
+He was defeated by Fábián Marozsán in five sets, losing in the second round of the Australian Open for the second straight season.He defeated Alex Michelsen in a five set thriller to reach the 2026 US Open Men’s Singles Semifinals.

+At the French Open, Tiafoe defeated Roman Safiullin, Pablo Carreno Busta, 23rd seed Sebastian Korda and Daniel Altmaier, without dropping a set, to reach his first quarterfinal at Roland Garros.
+As a result he returned to No. 13 in the singles rankings on June 9, 2025.

+2026: Second Cincinnati final, 3rd US Open semifinal, world No. 8

+Tiafoe reached his first final of the year in Acapulco as the 8th seed, losing to Flavio Cobolli in the final in straight sets.
+His success continued into the sunshine double, where he reached the fourth round of Indian Wells and his fifth Masters 1000 quarterfinal in Miami.
+He capped off the first North American swing of the year by reaching the semifinals in Houston.

+Tiafoe won his fourth title in Halle, beating top 10 players Flavio Cobolli, Felix Auger-Aliassime and Taylor Fritz on his way there.
+He reached the third round of Wimbledon.

+Tiafoe's success on American soil continued.
+He reached his second Masters 1000 final in Cincinnati, again upsetting Auger-Aliassime before losing to Arthur Fils in three sets in the final.
+At the US Open, Tiafoe defeated Martin Damm in five sets before beating Rei Sakamoto, Valentin Vacherot and world no. 8 Daniil Medvedev in straight sets to reach his fourth US Open quarterfinal.
+There, he came back from a two set deficit to defeat Alex Michelsen and reach his third US Open semifinal, which he lost to Ben Shelton in four sets.
+His performance in the US Open gave Tiafoe a career-high ranking of world no. 8.